dougbutner/beyond-blockchain-proposal/README.md

 		- Hoping we can work with an existing contract, so need to re-invent the wheel.
 	- Proof System
 		- Simple table with user, id of reward id, IPFS hash (or array of hashes) of proof media.

+Off-chain Backend
+- PostgreSQL db with a shapefile (callable for GEOJSON) for each defined geodomain, sub and superset used to display info graphically.
+Shapefiles are too big to store on chain.

+> Note: Because we are using standard location codes, others can build their own backend using shapefiles / geojson of their desired fidelity.

+> Note 2: It's also possible to build this without a shapefile/geojson backend and instead use a service from Google, etc to get this data.
+This costs money for API use, (which is why I did it myself in PostgreSQL for cXc.world) but maybe we could get a break from Google for this project.

+Original Proposal post on Telegram: https://t.me/dappstelos/14771